Yadnesh-Patil-12/Prodigy-Infotech-Internship/README.md

-The Prodigy Infotech Online internship has recently concluded, spanning a duration of one month from 1st June to 30th June.
+The Prodigy Infotech Online internship has recently concluded, spanning a duration of one month from 1st June 2025 to 30th June 2025.
 Throughout this internship, I had the opportunity to delve into various aspects of web development, particularly focusing on HTML, CSS, and JavaScript.
 The internship was conducted entirely online, allowing for flexibility and convenience in completing the assigned tasks.